konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

   - Maven
 - Proxy

+Organization Administrators will have access to the Administrator perspective, but only the "Credentials" option will be available on the left menu.

 For the Developer perspective, the same options from previous releases remain:
 - Application Inventory
 - Reports
 - Controls

 #### Credentials Management